Hri7566/cosmic/README.md

 This is currently a bot made for Multiplayer Piano.

+## Credits

+- Hri7566: Author

 ## Building

-*Please* only run this on linux/WSL.
+*Please* only run this on Linux/WSL.
 It's probably really hard to run on Windows.

 This project uses Node.js, Deno, C, and Nim.
 The decision to use such languages was a brave one.